Query-Based Selection of Optimal Candidates under the Mallows Model

 \subsection{The Expected Number of Candidates Interviewed}

-The results for the Genie-based and the Dowry model differ in this setting.
-For the Genie model, we are informed when the best candidate is selected and thus stop interviewing.
+The results for the query-based and the Dowry model differ in this setting.
+For the query-based model, we are informed when the best candidate is selected and thus stop interviewing.
 However, for the Dowry model, we do not have this information and will continue interviewing until the last candidate, except if we run out of selections.

 The results below pertain to the case that we are performing interviews using a $(k_1, \ldots, k_s)$-strategy, where $k_i = a_{s+1 - i}$ for each $1 \le i \le s$.
 As before, we examine both the unconditional expectations and the conditional expectation given that best candidate is identified.